-If you don’t know what to do in Barcelona, you can easily stick to the Antoni Gaudí route and chances are you will not only visit all of his masterpieces that have become more than iconic but even the face of Barcelona itself.
+If you don’t know what to do in Barcelona, you can easily stick to the Antoni Gaudí route, and chances are you will not only visit all of his masterpieces that have become more than iconic but even the face of Barcelona itself.
+I’m going to tell you the history and facts of Parc Güell or Parque Gaudi.

-Although there are tons of Antoni Gaudí places to visit in Barcelona, if you visit these three you are sure to have a good idea what this brilliant artist and architect did:
+Although there are tons of Antoni Gaudí places to visit in Barcelona, if you visit these three, you are sure to have a good idea of what this brilliant artist and architect did.
+Don’t miss Sagrada Familia which is an iconic cathedral or church and Casa Batllo.

 - Park Güell Gaudi was started in 1900.